7 places in nature with a special connection to the Anzacs

 7. South Australia’s own Gallipoli Beach

-Directed by Peter Weir and starring Mel Gibson, the movie won eight Australian Film Institute (AFI) awards including Best Film, Best Director, Best Actor, Best Supporting Actor, Best Screenplay and Best Cinematography.
+Directed by Peter Weir and starring Mel Gibson, the movie won 8 Australian Film Institute (AFI) awards including Best Film, Best Director, Best Actor, Best Supporting Actor, Best Screenplay and Best Cinematography.
 The Eyre Peninsula beach was later named Gallipoli Beach after featuring in the movie.

 This story was originally posted in April 2018.